drostlab/myTAI/README.md

 processes an evolutionary transcriptomics approach (= phylotranscriptomics) has been proposed aiming to quantify the evolutionary conservation of developmental transcriptomes ([Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221)).

-The `myTAI` package allows users to capture evolutionary signals in developmental transcriptomes using a phylotranscriptomic approach.
+The `myTAI` package allows users to capture evolutionary information that is hidden in developmental transcriptomes using an evolutionary transcriptomics approach.

-Phylotranscriptomics defines the concept of combining genetic sequence conservation information with gene expression levels to capture evolutionary signals during developmental processes ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).
+Phylotranscriptomics defines the concept of combining genetic sequence conservation information with gene expression levels to quantify transcriptome conservation throughout developmental processes ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).

 This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in developmental processes of extant species.
+However, although motivated by and applied to developmental processes, the `myTAI` package is implemented to quantify transcriptome conservation in any transcriptome experiment of interest and therefore aims to provide a standard approach to investigate the evolution of biological processes in the context of transcriptome conservation.

-`myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
+In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
 Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.

 ## Citation